ericsink/wasm2cil/README.md

 seem to be fully interoperable with "regular" SQLite builds.

-Still, don't try using this for anything serious yet.
+Still, I suggest you not try using this for anything serious yet.

-The subdirectories of this repo have README files with more info.
+The subdirectories of this repo have README files with a bit more info.

-See my blog post for additional details.
+See [my blog entry](https://ericsink.com/entries/wasm_wasi_dotnet.html) for more information.